Eomys/pyleecan-doc/tuto_multisimulation.rst

 |              |            | parameter values to explore            |
 +--------------+------------+----------------------------------------+

-*VarParam* creates every simulation by making the cartesian product of *ParamExplorerSet* values:
+When a *VarParam* is defined with several *ParamExplorer*, it will creates every simulation by making the cartesian product of every *ParamExplorerSet* values.

+In the following example, two *ParamExplorer* are defined, the first one scales every parameter of the slot according to a single value, the second directly update the current matrix:

 .. code:: python